studiolynntech/MakeLifeEasy/README.md

 # MakeLifeEasy
-The toolkit for the student of Studio Lynn
+The toolkit for the student of Studio Lynn.